 Though many homeowners rely on drain cleaners or a combination of baking soda and hot water as unclogging methods, there are more effective ways to clear clogs, like Zip-it tools.
 As a last resort, snaking the drain usually removes even the most stubborn clog.

-Remove the Bathtub Stopper for Better Drainage
+Remove the Bathtub Stopper

 Clearing a clogged drain is easiest in most cases with the stopper out of the way.
 Bathtub stoppers vary in how they function and how you remove them.